 How do I fill out a building permission application form?

-Site plan showing property layout and setbacks
+Site plan and layout drawings

-Floor plans and elevations
+Construction drawings, including floor plans and elevations

 Can homeowners submit the application themselves?